dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 # Dockerize the App

-To Dockerize the first step is to create `Dockerfile` with belwo defination.
+I am not going to explain how Docker works.
+I assume that you are familiar with Docker, and will directly jump into the implementation.
+To Dockerize the the application, first step is to create `Dockerfile` with belwo defination.
+I am placing all the files in the root of the project.

 ```js
 FROM node:20